ryan-etsu-computing-projects/etsu_office_hours/documentation/deployment-guide.md

-# ETSU Office Hours Directory - Docker Deployment Guide
+# ETSU Office Hours Directory System - Docker Deployment Guide

 This guide explains how to deploy the ETSU Office Hours application using Docker and Docker Compose.